-Best Camera Setting for Product Photography
+What is the Best Camera Setting for Product Photography?

 1. Lighting for Product Photography

-You might be wondering why we are even explaining about lighting here- it is apposite here.
-Lighting is an inevitable part of accomplishing a camera performance, which brings me to the point where I cannot but explain.
+You might be wondering why we are even explaining about lighting here- it is the opposite here.
+Lighting is an inevitable part of accomplishing a camera performance, which brings me to the point where I cannot help but explain.
+When your shooting product involves commercial purposes, the more light you get, the easier for you to shoot, but be sure of harsh or excessive lighting as well.
+Many products are shot outdoors.
+I am going to skip that part and assume you are going to shoot indoors.
+You may use either natural, artificial, or both lights.

 Let’s take a look at what type of lights you can use for your product photography setup.

-- Use natural light
+• Use natural light

 Having a studio with a window is like a trump card because it allows me to make the most of natural light as much as I want and however I want.
-There are some products like jewelry that radiate dazzling beauty under the sunlight!
+There are some products, like jewelry, that radiate dazzling beauty under the sunlight!

-- Have studio Light
+• Have a studio Light

-- Get softbox light or ring light
+• Get a softbox light or ring light

 For continuous lighting, you can use a softbox light.
 This is widely popular among studio photographers for providing a natural look to the subject by providing soft rays.